2023 Double-blind FAQ

 Q: I would like to provide supplementary material for consideration, e.g., the code of my implementation or proofs of theorems.
 How do I do this?

 A: Proofs and other supplemental textual material can be provided as clearly marked appendices, assuming the material is blinded, as with the main body of the submission.
+Alternatively, the paper can also include a URL to a website (e.g., figshare) holding all materials.
+The authors need to ensure that the website does not reveal their identity.

 Q: Is there a way for me to submit anonymous supplemental material that could be considered by a reviewer before she submits her review (rather than potentially non-anonymous material that can only be viewed afterward)?